Expanding the High-z Supernova Frontier: "Wide-Area" JWST Discoveries from the First Two Years of COSMOS-Web: Introduction

 Compared to ground-based telescopes, the distinct sensitivity and wavelength coverage of JWST enables not only detection of high-redshift SNe, but both high signal-to-noise photometric and spectroscopic monitoring throughout most of their evolution during the free-expansion phase.
 The combination of high angular resolution with stable, low-background imaging facilitates effective host-galaxy subtraction and allows for concurrent characterization of SN environments, including stellar mass, star formation rate (SFR), and metallicity.
 These measurements are challenging to acquire from ground-based observations at comparable redshifts.

+Despite the powerful capabilities of the James Webb Space Telescope, SN discoveries with JWST have so far been relatively limited.
+Early successes largely came from targeting strongly lensed galaxy clusters through the JWST Prime Extragalactic Areas for Reionization and Lensing Science (PEARLS) program (PID \#1176; PI: R. Windhorst), which identified events such as the triply imaged Type Ia SN H0pe at $z = 1.78$ \citep{frye24,chen24} and two additional SNe at $z\approx$ 0.8 and 2.2, in the MACS J0416.1-2403 field \citep{yan23}.
+More recently, PEARLS conducted a systematic three-epoch JWST/NIRCam search with a $\sim$6-month cadence over $\sim$14 arcmin$^2$~in the Spitzer IRAC Dark Field (IDF), demonstrating the feasibility of blank-field surveys and yielding 21 transients out to $z\approx$2.6 \citep{yan26}.

-Despite JWST's advantages, SN discoveries to date have been relatively sparse.
-Some of the earliest successes came from targeting lensing clusters \citep[i.e.,][]{yan23,chen24}, but these early discoveries had no JWST templates and instead required {\it Hubble Space Telescope} (HST) templates for their subtraction.
-HST templates are not only shallower, but most SN emission redshifts out of HST's filters at $z \gtrsim 3$, limiting all early lensing discoveries to $z \lesssim 3$.
-Building the necessary statistically significant, well-characterized sample requires a survey that is both wide and deep with sufficient follow-up opportunities \citep{jha24}.
-Such surveys require significant observational time, even with JWST's exquisite sensitivity, because of the telescope's narrow field of view and large overheads.
+Building the necessary statistically significant, well-characterized sample at $z>2$, however,~requires a survey that is both wide and deep with sufficient follow-up opportunities \citep{jha24}.
+Such surveys demand significant observational time, even with JWST's exquisite sensitivity, because of the telescope's narrow field of view and large overheads.
 Consequently, these time-domain science observing programs have faced difficulty securing approval.
 As a result, the time-domain community is increasingly leveraging the existing, serendipitous fields obtained for other science programs (Figure \ref{fig:depthvsarea}).
 Section \ref{sec:area} provides a more detailed discussion on the tradeoffs between depth and area.

 One of the highest-yield discovery programs to date has been the JWST Advanced Deep Extragalactic Survey \citep[JADES;][]{eisenstein23}, which obtained deep, multi-epoch imaging with a primary science goal of exploring high-redshift galaxies.
 The survey obtained two sets of deep NIRCam images covering an area of $\sim$25 arcmin$^2$ over the GOODS-S field with a separation of 1 year, which has enabled a transient survey of unprecedented depth (down to $\sim$30 AB mag).
 From these observations, \citet{decoursey25a} identified 79 transients (i.e., $>$1 transient/arcmin$^2$~per epoch) with host redshifts ranging from $0.2 < z \lesssim 5$ \citep{decoursey25b}.
 A follow-up DD proposal (PID 6541; PI Egami) observed eleven SNe with a single pointing of a NIRSpec/MSA spectroscopy and NIRCam imaging.
 The results of that spectroscopic program include an broad-lined Type Ic SN (Ic-BL) at $z$=2.83, which indicates this subclass may be more common at high $z$ \citep{siebert24}, an SN Ia at $z$=2.9 that tests an evolving dark energy in a dark-matter dominated Universe \citep{pierel24}, and a UV-bright SN at $z$=3.6 \citep{coulter25}.
 The follow-up spectroscopy and imaging also realized the first systematic characterization of high-redshift SNe~II \citep{2025PASJ...77..851M}.